octokit/endpoint.js/README.md

 }
 ```

-You can pass `requestOptions` to commen request libraries
+You can pass `requestOptions` to common request libraries

 ```js
 const { url, ...options } = requestOptions;